Emma Maguire (née Campbell)

 The Jobs-to-be-Done framework offers agribusinesses a powerful approach to understanding their customers' needs, preferences, and motivations.
 By shifting the focus from product features to the core jobs customers aim to accomplish, you can develop innovative solutions that truly resonate with your customers.
 The JTBD framework empowers businesses to become more customer-centric, driving growth and success in the ever-evolving agritech and agriculture industry.

-At Bo Studio, we're all about creating amazing experiences.
+At Bo Studio, we're all about creating great customer experiences.
 If you're struggling to bring design thinking into your business, or just want to make sure your current project has a user-centric approach, get in touch.
 We'd be happy to chat and help out however we can.

 Get in touch